echoCTF/echoCTF.RED/docs/DOCKER-COMPOSE.md

 # docker-compose instructions
 The `docker-compose.yml` builds and starts all the needed applications and targets on a single host running docker.

+Keep in mind that this may require a lot of memory to run (our tests are performed on systems with at least 8GB ram).

 The docker containers use the following networks
 * ___echoctfred_public___: `172.26.0.0/24`
 * ___echoctfred_private___: `172.24.0.0/24`